Privacy

 The Bottom Line

 A VPN is one tool in your privacy toolkit, not a silver bullet.
+It excels at protecting your connection on untrusted networks and preventing ISP tracking, but it does not replace good security practices.
 Combine it with strong passwords, careful browsing habits, and tools like our metadata remover for comprehensive privacy protection.
+Choose a reputable paid provider, configure it properly, and make connecting a habit — especially on public WiFi.

 privacyvpnsecurity